peteroupc/peteroupc.github.io/graphics.md

 In addition, video-game graphics for personal digital assistants, graphical calculators, and cellular phones (generally those released before 2007) are within the spirit of this specification, up to the performance of consumer PCs released before 2000.[^18]

-Arcade games in scope range from _Computer Space_ (1971)&mdash;the first commercial arcade game&mdash;to most arcade titles released in 1999.
+Arcade games in scope range in year from 1971 &mdash; which saw the launch of the first arcade video game, _Computer Space_ &mdash; to 1999.
 But some arcade machines, such as SEGA Model 3 (1996) and SEGA NAOMI (1998), may have 3-D graphics capabilities beyond what is "classic" here.

 In general, PC applications that feature classic graphics include: